 I just hit a deer, do you want it?

-If the genuine purpose behind these feeding operations is to “help” the deer during the winter months, then there should be a way for everyone to come to the table and create a plan to end the feeding and help deer return to their natural feeding and wintering patterns.
-We trust the biologists to do their jobs and work to create a healthy animal population.
-We need to listen and trust them when they say not to .feed deer
+If the genuine purpose behind these feeding operations is to “help” the deer during the winter months, then there should be a way for everyone to come to the table and create a plan to stop feeding the deer and help deer return to their natural feeding and wintering patterns.

 Otherwise, we will end up with more deer suffering and unable to survive in their natural environment.
 And the last thing I want is to watch more deer suffer on the side of the road as they slowly die from their injuries.